-Different kinds of debtors
+Types of debtors

-Debtor does not just refer to a customer of goods and services, but also to someone who has borrowed money from a bank or a lender.
-If you take out a loan to buy your house for example, then you as the homeowner are a debtor, while the bank who holds your mortgage is the creditor.
-In general, if you have borrowed money then you are a debtor to the loan agency.
+‘Debtor’ does not only refer to a customer of goods and services, but also to someone who has borrowed money from a bank or a lender.
+If you take out a loan to buy your house for example, then you as the homeowner are a debtor, while the bank holding your mortgage is considered the creditor.

 Usually, each debtor has a specific agreement with their creditor (supplier/lender) about the terms of payment terms, discount offerings, etc.

 If a debtor has an outstanding payment that has passed the due date and/or the standard payment window (30 days in the UK), there are a number of steps that a creditor (an individual or a business) can take in order to collect the money owed.

 There is a generally accepted escalation of actions, beginning with a friendly reminder and, if it continues in the most extreme cases, filing in the claims court.
 Read more about what to do about overdue payments in our article: ‘6 tips for when your customer doesn’t pay your invoice’